Convening, Communicating, and Advocacy

 Broad Civic Engagement

 Because of the important stakeholder role the SFIC plays in these many arenas, the SFIC has been invited to take a place at many tables.
-SFIC Executive Director Michael Pappas currently brings the SFIC's voice and presence to those tables through his membership on the SF Human Rights Commission, the SF Disaster Council, and The San Francisco Foundation FAITHS Leadership Council.
+SFIC Executive Director Michael Pappas currently serves on the SF Human Rights Commission, the SF Disaster Council, and The San Francisco Foundation FAITHS Leadership Council.

 The accomplishments noted in the ”Ongoing Programs” and ”Special Programs” sections represent only a part of our work.
 The accomplishments noted are the work of two full-time staff (Executive Director, Michael Pappas and Program/Administrative Associate, Cynthia Zamboukos), an active Board of Directors, the tireless volunteer efforts of our Past Chair, Rita R. Semel, and other dedicated volunteers.
 We gratefully acknowledge the funding provided by congregations, judicatories, agencies, individuals, and foundations which makes these achievements and others not listed here possible.